drewcolbert/good-projects/README.md

 - full data analysis from collection to prediction
 - web scraping using beautiful soup

-mostly contains python code with one project from R
+mostly contains python code with a couple projects from R